 How to help infant reflux

 While common, infant reflux is a condition that can sometimes be very challenging for families to manage.
-Recognizing the symptoms and understanding the causes can help determine the best course of treatment for your baby.
+In most cases, reflux resolves by their first birthday.
+However, recognizing the symptoms and understanding the causes can help determine the best course of treatment for your baby.

 Symptoms of infant reflux

 Infants are particularly prone to reflux because they spit up a lot.
-In addition to regurgitation of infant breastmilk or formula, infant reflux symptoms can also include:
+In addition to traditional spit-up reflux of breastmilk or formula, infant reflux symptoms can also include:

 What causes infant reflux?

 While symptoms of reflux can vary from baby to baby, so can what causes it.
-Some issues that lead to babies developing infant reflux include:
+Other potential causes of infant reflux include:

 How do you treat infant reflux?